xmonader/info_foundation/docs/collaboration/trello_usage.md

    - minor: means its ok if it gets postponed to next iteration (do not overuse !)
    - info (blue): is an info card, stays there for ever, only 1 per board !!!
 - use a deadline per week/month to inforce timing, trello will show when it gets dangerous
+- when stories done (means out of verification), just archive them

 ### roadmap board